 We’ve already mentioned that the Apollo currency is an all-in-one cryptocurrency, and the developers aim to have it tailored for use in any industry.
 Thanks to all the coin’s useful features, the Apollo currency will provide endless possibilities in the crypto space.

 The coin’s ticker symbol is APL, and there are currently 15,439, 920,078 APL tokens in supply out of the total 21,165,096,531 APL tokens.
 APL uses a Proof of Stake consensus and is available at 0% inflation.

-The Apollo token made its debut into the crypto space through a CDE.
+The Apollo token made its debut in the crypto space through a CDE.
 The goal of the CDE was to distribute the token to as many people as possible.
 During the creation of the token, NXT holders had access to 10% of the tokens.
 Holders can, therefore, claim their coins by logging into the Apollo wallet using their NXT credentials.
 Currently, APL tokens are available on significant crypto exchanges across the world.

 While many inventions have been in the crypto space over the last few years, the Apollo project promises to be revolutionary.
 The project combines all your favorite features from the mainstream cryptos to create a currency with endless opportunities in the digital and real-world industries.
 We can only wait and see what Apollo has in store as it ventures into core refactoring and Apollo mobile, as well as developing Apollo Africa in 2020 as per its roadmap.